SakVSF/50.003-Software-Mini-Campaign/README.md

 2. __sample_output.csv__ : csv file storing mismatches.
 CompareCSV.java writes to this file
 3. __samplefile_1.csv, samplefile_2.csv, samplefile_3.csv__ : csv files read by CompareCSV.java

 To run the files and view desired output, simply run CompareCSV.java.
+Make sure that the csv files are in the same folder as CompareCSV.java.
 The output can be viewed in sample_output.csv.